The Pearls of French Polynesia Cruise

 We weigh anchor and sail to Huahine, once home of Tahitian royalty and considered as the cradle of Polynesian culture.
 The island maintains the largest concentration of ancient marae (temples) in French Polynesia, some of which are believed to date back to the original ancestors of the Tahitians, the Lapita people, around 700 AD.
 Huahine is an immense tropical jungle thriving with coconut plantations, vanilla orchids, banana groves, breadfruit trees and watermelon fields.
 Our optional half-day tour takes us by 4×4 vehicle around the island to visit Fare, then the archaeological site and a vanilla plantation at Maeva, before going to see and feed the sacred blue-eyed eels of Faie.
 An optional full-day excursion is also available including a land 4×4 tour plus a boat excursion including a visit to a pearl farm and a picnic.
 Overnight at sea to Tetiaroa.

-This morning we reach Tikehau, also called the Pink Sand Island.
-This small atoll consists of countless tiny white and pink sand islets engulfed in coconut groves and hidden coves.
-The name Tikehau actually means ‘peaceful landing’ and you’ll find nothing but absolute serenity on her calm and graceful shores.
-The lagoon, formed by an almost unbroken ring of continuous corals, resembles an immense natural swimming pool.
+Early morning sailing and arrival at Tikehau also called the Pink Sand Island.
+This small atoll consists of countless tiny white and pink sand islets engulfed in coconut groves and hidden alcoves.
+In Tikehau, which actually means “peaceful landing,” you will find nothing but absolute serenity on her calm and graceful shores.
+The lagoon, formed by an almost unbroken ring of continuous coral, resembles an immense natural swimming pool.
 This underwater aquarium is teeming with marine life.
 According to the legendary marine researcher Jacques Cousteau, it has a higher concentration of fish than any other lagoon in French Polynesia.
-Our walking tour takes us to one of the family-owned fish-farms where they trap different species of fish in a maze of underwater fencing.
-Much of the catch is then shipped to Papeete and sold at the local markets.
-We call into Tuherahera, on the southern side where most locals live, leaving the remainder of the atoll virtually untouched.
-Naturally adorned with hibiscus and bougainvillea, Tuherahera is one of the most stunning villages in the Tuamotu Atolls.
-Late in the evening we set sail to Ahe.
+Our optional walking tour will take us to one of the family-owned fish farm where they trap different species of fish in a maze of underwater fencing.
+Much of their catch is then shipped to Papeete and sold at the local markets.
+We will visit Tuherahera at the southern side where most locals live, leaving the remainder of the atoll virtually untouched.
+In fact, the northeastern quarter is mostly uninhabited.
+Naturally adorned with colorful flowers such as hibiscus and bougainvillea, Tuherahera is one of the most attractive villages in the Tuamotu Atolls.
+Afternoon sailing to Tetiaroa.

-We reach Moorea, believed to have inspired the mythical Bali Hai from James Michener’s Tales of the South Pacific, around midday.
-A geographical marvel, eight voluminous mountain peaks rise from its translucent lagoon, creating a distinctive and rugged silhouette visible from the western coast of Tahiti.
-Pick from 2 optional excursions, a snorkelling and ray feeding tour, or the 3 Coconuts Hiking tour.
-Tonight, we will enjoy our Farewell Dinner.
+Mo’orea is believed to be the inspiration for the mythical Bali Hai from James Michener’s Tales of the South Pacific.
+Eight gargantuan mountain peaks rise from its magnificent lagoon, creating a distinctive silhouette visible from the western coast of Tahiti.
+Morning and afternoon optional half day excursions; a/ a Snorkeling and ray tour b/ a Nature & Culture Tour taking you to admire magnificent views in the interior of the island.
+Tonight we will enjoy our Farewell Dinner.
 Overnight at anchor.

 Early morning sailing to Tahiti.
 Morning arrival in Papeete.
-Disembarkation 9 to 10 am after breakfast.
+Disembarkation at 9:00 am after breakfast.

 Your vessel: The M/S Panorama II